Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```
 JavaScript stores all numbers as 64-bit floats.
 Sometimes this leads to very small inaccuracies.
 Try this in the JavaScript console: 0.362 * 100   You should get the answer 36.199999999999996.
 This is rarely a problem in practice, after all it's accurate to 1 part in 100 quintillion, usually pretty ok !

 Although JavaScript doesn't have a specific integer type, it uses special measures to keep integers 100% accurate.
 Integers up to a magic value of 9007199254740991 (and down to -9007199254740991) are stored and computed with completely accurately.
 (9007199254740991 is 2^53 -1, ie. 2 to the power 53, minus 1.
-This is because the integer is held in the 53-bit mantissa section of the 64-bit IEEE float word).
+This is because the integer is held precisely, in the 53-bit mantissa section of the 64-bit IEEE float word).

 This means that counting and looping code will always work correctly.
 A loop like "(for i = 0; i < 1000000; i++)" will stop exactly at the million'th iteration.
+It won't blow up with 999999.9999999999996 or 1000000.00000000003 issues.

+**Updated down to here**

 ### String